lumail/lumail/README.md

 lumail is a modal console-based email client, which has built in support for scripting via Lua.

-The email client is a modal application, which means that you're *always* in one of three states:
+Because `lumail` is a modal application you're *always* in one of three states:

 * Interacting with lists of mailboxes.
 Default keybindings include:
+   * This is the mode you'll start in.
    * Press `a` to view all mailboxes.
    * Press `n` to view mailboxes containing new mail only.
-   * This is the mode you'll start in.
    * Move around via `j`/`k`/`/`.
    * You may open the single selected folder by pressing `RETURN`.
    * Or you may toggle the selected state by pressing `SPACE` and jumping into index mode with `I` when you've selected all the folders you care about.